dperussina/code-library/SQL/advanced-examples.md

+# SQL Code Snippets Library: Advanced Examples

+This document explores more advanced SQL patterns and techniques often used for complex analysis, data transformation, or handling non-traditional data structures within the database.

 **Crucial Reminder:** Advanced features, especially those dealing with procedural logic, specialized data types (JSON, arrays), or performance tuning, are **highly dialect-specific**.
 Always consult the documentation for your specific database system (PostgreSQL, SQL Server, MySQL, Oracle, BigQuery, Snowflake, etc.).
-Okay, let's explore some more advanced SQL patterns and techniques.
-These are often used for complex analysis, data transformation, or handling non-traditional data structures within the database.

-**Heavier Emphasis on Dialect Differences:** For these advanced patterns, syntax variations between database systems (PostgreSQL, MySQL, SQL Server, Oracle, BigQuery, Snowflake, etc.) become even more pronounced. **Always consult your specific database documentation.** The examples provided aim to illustrate the *concept* using common or standard approaches where possible.
+The examples provided aim to illustrate the *concept* using common or standard approaches where possible.

 ---

 **1. Recursive Common Table Expressions (CTEs)**

-* **Purpose:** To query hierarchical or graph-like data, such as organizational charts, product categories, bill of materials, or network paths.
-* **Concept:** A CTE that references itself.
-It consists of an "anchor member" (the starting point/base case) combined with a "recursive member" (which joins back to the CTE) using `UNION ALL`.
-* **SQL Pattern (Illustrative - Syntax like `RECURSIVE` may vary):**
+*   **What it does:** Queries hierarchical or graph-like data structures (like organizational charts, category trees, network paths) by defining a CTE that references itself, typically involving an anchor query and a recursive query joined by `UNION ALL`.
+*   **Why you use it:** To traverse and process data with parent-child or node-edge relationships within a single query, avoiding complex loops or multiple queries.
+*   **Note:** The `RECURSIVE` keyword requirement and syntax details may vary between database systems.
     ```sql
     -- Example: Finding all subordinates under a specific manager in an employee hierarchy
     WITH RECURSIVE EmployeeHierarchy AS (
-        -- Anchor Member: Start with the top-level manager(s)
+        -- Anchor Member: Start with the top-level manager(s) or a specific employee
         SELECT
             employee_id,
             employee_name,